Home » Can We Teach All Children to Read and Spell?

 ”A rigorous study involving more than 2,000 students has found that children who got a content-rich, knowledge-building curriculum for at least four years, beginning in kindergarten, significantly outperformed their peers on standardized reading comprehension tests.
 Students from low-income families made such dramatic gains that their performance on state tests equalled that of children from higher-income families.”

-Teacher Tarjinder Gill closely examined the KS2 Reading test’s construction.
-She concluded that ”By ignoring the role knowledge plays in comprehension and focusing so heavily on measuring reading comprehension skills it does not provide valuable or useful information about the targets or reading.”
+A teacher and Director of Research and Pedagogy, Tarjinder Gill, closely examined the KS2 Reading test’s construction.
+She concluded, ”By ignoring the role knowledge plays in comprehension and focusing so heavily on measuring reading comprehension skills it does not provide valuable or useful information about the targets or reading.”

 http://www.teach-well.com/is-the-reading-sat-testing-reading/